RodrigoScola/vscode-text-objects/README.md

 -    fix command titles - DONE
 -    put back the keybinds - DONE
 -    change call to be all out and inner to be nearest - DONE

--    add go to empty params
+-    add go to empty params - DONE

 -    add rest of inner and outers (arrays, objects...) - js cpp c#
 -    do the else on if statements